September 2023 ENV SP Training

 Ontario Municipal Engineers Association Webinar Dec.
 6

-On Dec 6th from 1 pm – 2:30 pm, Eric Dunford will be presenting on the Envision Sustainable Infrastructure framework as part of the Ontario Municipal Engineers Association webinar series.
-This webinar is organized by the MEA’s Climate Change Committee.
+On Dec 6th from 1 pm – 2:30 pm, Eric Dunford presented the Envision Sustainable Infrastructure framework as part of the Ontario Municipal Engineers Association webinar series.
+This webinar was organized by the MEA’s Climate Change Committee.
 Eric is the ESG Sector Lead and an Envision Sustainability Professional (ENV SP) with Pratus Group in Toronto.
 He is also an Envision accreditation trainer and third-party verifier.
 Eric facilitated the design of the first Envision-verified project in Ontario.

 Envision at CWWA National Water and Wastewater Conference